sylweriusz/mcp-neo4j-memory-server/README.md

 ```
 ## Memory tool

-Store the database memory for this project in: ‘project-database-name’
+- Store the database memory for this project in: ‘project-database-name’.

-Use the MCP memory tools to store all information related to this project.
+- Use the MCP memory tools to store all information related to this project.

-Always start a new session by switching to the database of this project and then search the memory for data related to the user prompt
+- Always start a new session by switching to the database of this project
+and then search the memory for data related to the user prompt.

 ```